 Angelus News / Vida Nueva:

 These two news publications (two separate entities, with Angelus in English and Vida Nueva in Spanish) serve as the primary communications resources for our Archdiocese, providing information and news on parish and community celebrations, religious education, and official Church teachings.
 Go to Angelus News website.

 Vicar for Canonical Services:

 Acts as first advisor in all affairs of canon law except in those matters pertaining to the Marriage Tribunal.
-This office also handles all dispensations that might be necessary prior to marriage.
 Learn More.

 Vicar for Clergy:

 Promotes the both the spiritual and physical well-being of clergy and provides for the continuing formation of priests and deacons providing pastoral leadership in the parishes of the Archdiocese.
 Administers ecclesiastical assignments for priests and deacons in the Archdiocese.
 Learn More.

 Represents and assists the Sisters working and living in the Archdiocese in all matters directly related to the local church, including apostolate, housing, and other religious life and ministry issues.
 Learn More.